Jean-Marie Calès: Thermidorian Convention

-After returning to the Assembly, Calès did not support any of the sanguinary proposals of the Convention during the Reign of Terror, and remained silent until the events of the 9 Thermidor Year II (July 27, 1794), which resulted in the fall of Robespierre and of the regime of Terror, thus opening the so-called period of the Thermidorian Convention.
-On the following 23 Thermidor (August 10, 1794) was appointed member of a commission comprising twelve representatives who were charged to unseal the « Papers of Robespierre, Couthon, Saint-Just, Lebas ... and other accomplices of the conspiracy, to examine them, and to make a report to the National Convention ».
-Calès thus published on September 15, 1794, a « List of names and addresses of individuals convinced or accused to have taken part in the conspiracy of the infamous Robespierre » which brought together 191 people from the entourage of Robespierre, who will all be later prosecuted.
-Because of his clear opposition to the « Incorruptible » and to the Reign of Terror, he received from the victorious party a new mission in the department of Côte d'Or on October 9, 1794.
+After returning to the Assembly, Calès did not support any of the sanguinary proposals of the Convention during the Reign of Terror, and remained silent until the events of the 9 Thermidor Year II (27 July 1794), which resulted in the fall of Robespierre and of the regime of Terror, thus opening the so-called period of the Thermidorian Convention.
+On the following 23 Thermidor (10 August 1794) was appointed member of a commission comprising twelve representatives who were charged to unseal the « Papers of Robespierre, Couthon, Saint-Just, Lebas ... and other accomplices of the conspiracy, to examine them, and to make a report to the National Convention ».
+Calès thus published, on 15 September 1794, a « List of names and addresses of individuals convinced or accused to have taken part in the conspiracy of the infamous Robespierre » which brought together 191 people from the entourage of Robespierre, who will all be later prosecuted.
+Because of his clear opposition to the « Incorruptible » and to the Reign of Terror, he received from the victorious party a new mission in the department of Côte d'Or on 9 October 1794.

 In this mission, he developed much « prudence and firmness ».
-He succeeded, not without difficulty, in putting an end to the revolutionary excesses committed by the "terrorists" (supporters of the regime of the Terror) and closed the club of Dijon ("Terror is no longer on the agenda!" he said) which had asked the Convention on 7 Fructidor (August 24, 1794) for the return of rigorous measures, as before under the Terror.
+He succeeded, not without difficulty, in putting an end to the revolutionary excesses committed by the "terrorists" (supporters of the regime of the Terror) and closed the club of Dijon ("Terror is no longer on the agenda!" he said) which had asked the Convention on 7 Fructidor (24 August 1794) for the return of rigorous measures, as before under the Terror.
 Calès freed about 300 incarcerated prisoners, and the political purge was led in the opposite direction.
 All the local popular societies became prohibited and were dissolved.
 Conversely, he attempted to prevent the return of the royalists and other fanatic Catholics, who took advantage of the liberalism of the thermidorian reaction to install in turn a violent reign of white terror, by threatening by decree the nonjuring priests (« prêtres réfractaires », except married, sixty-year-old or invalid priests) that their bells would be broken, as well as their crosses and pedestals, and that the celebration of the cult would be forbidden.
-The National Convention, after having heard the glowing reports of the Committee of Public Safety (made by Boissy d'Anglas) and of the Committee of General Security which were both approving the « firm and energetic » conduct of Calès in the Côte d'Or, decreed the 5 nivôse year III (December 25, 1794) that he will go immediately to Besançon, in the department of Doubs.
+The National Convention, after having heard the glowing reports of the Committee of Public Safety (made by Boissy d'Anglas) and of the Committee of General Security which were both approving the « firm and energetic » conduct of Calès in the Côte d'Or, decreed the 5 nivôse year III (25 December 1794) that he will go immediately to Besançon, in the department of Doubs.